ROTEMPCO

 1. Protect the anonymity of the reporter

-One afternoon our Chief Legal Officer called.
+One afternoon our chief lawyer called.

-We must ensure compliance with Russian law so that we can offer our solution in Russia
+"We need to ensure that we comply with Russian legislation so that we can offer our solution in Russia"

-We would not give the Russian government access to more than they needed.
-They should only see "Russian " cases
+We did not want to give Russia's government access to more than they needed.
+They only had to see "Russian" cases.

 On a small simple server setup, hosted in Russia, we installed a service.

-Everything sent to and from users was sent through this server, to end up on the Danish server
+Everything sent to and from users was sent through this server to end up on the Danish server

-Sometimes the simple solution is not only necessary, but also the best.
+Sometimes the simple solution is not only necessary but also the best.

 • .NET